Hospitality

 In accordance with CSU Hospitality Policy (ICSUAM 1301.00), hospitality expenses that are necessary, reasonable, appropriate to the occasion, and consistent with the mission and fiduciary responsibilities of California State University, Dominguez Hills (CSUDH) for activities that promote the University to the public and in connection with official University business, are permissible, as defined by this policy.

-Further details can be found below.
 This site is not intended to replace the policy; rather, to serve as a quick reference guide to the most common aspects of Hospitality.
-The full text of the policy is available on the linked PDF below.
+For the full text, view the Policy section below.

 Requests for payment or reimbursement of hospitality expenses must be accompanied by a Hospitality Expense form.
 The Hospitality Expense form must be approved by the Fiscal Officer/ARM, Dean or AVP, Vice President and/or President (if applicable), and Chief Financial Officer (if applicable).